 Social Media Strategy Plan:

-For the this reason, Businesses don’t have a plan to implement on social media?
+For this reason, Businesses don’t have a plan to implement on social media?
 They are on social media for the sake of being on social media.
-They check what their competitor are doing and follow them, at best Businesses see what the leaders from their industry is doing and try to imitate it.
+They check what their competitor is doing and follow them, at best Businesses see what the leaders from their industry are doing and try to imitate it.

 What happens next?